Master of Nurse Anesthesia Program (Minnesota)

 - Record each patient's vital signs, anesthetic procedures and case management — as well as all anesthetics, fluids and medications administered — before, during and after surgery

 - Post-anesthetic care

 Mayo Clinic's Department of Anesthesiology uses state-of-the-art equipment and techniques.
-Approximately 50,000 anesthetics are administered at Mayo Clinic each year in the following areas:
+Approximately 50,000 anesthetics are administered at Mayo Clinic each year in these areas:

 - Cardiovascular surgery